Language training leave

 - Have had an employment contract for at least 6 months with the same employer that is legally based in Luxembourg,

 Self-employed people and professionals must have been affiliated with Luxembourg social security for at least 6 months.

 This leave is also available to foreign employees who would like to obtain Luxembourgish nationality, for the purpose of obtaining the linguistic qualifications required by nationality legislation.

 Mercedes, a self-employed doctor, would like to attend Luxembourgish classes.

 Mercedes, 45, has worked in a medical centre as a self-employed doctor for 6 months.
-Of Spanish nationality, she plans to register on an intensive course with a State-managed institution in order to improve her command of Luxembourgish.
+Of Spanish nationality, she plans to register for an intensive course with a State-managed institution in order to improve her command of Luxembourgish.

 A colleague informs her of the existence of language training leave that entitles her to up to 200 hours of special paid leave.
 Mercedes is delighted by this news as she thought that she had to have employee status to obtain this leave, and she hastens to completes her application using the online form.